-Does ‘Southern Charm’ Thomas Ravenel Still Think Illegal Drug Use Is OK?
+Why Does Thomas Ravenel Talk About Illegal Drugs Being Okay While Condemning It In Others?

 Everyone has a past, and everyone makes mistakes, but Southern Charm star Thomas Ravenel seems to proceed with a wink and a nod when it comes to the use of illegal drugs.
-With season four of Southern Charm less than a week away, Thomas can be seen harping in the preview about drug use and drug tests of others, while posting on social media that everyone should try illegal drugs.
+With Season 4 of Southern Charm less than a week away, Thomas can be seen harping in the preview about drug use and drug tests of others, while posting on social media that everyone should try illegal drugs.

-Just last week, Thomas Ravenel of Southern Charm tweeted, and then deleted that everyone should try an illegal drug or two.
+Just last week, Thomas Ravenel of Southern Charm tweeted, and then deleted, that everyone should try an illegal drug or two.

 “I personally agree with Steve Jobs (RIP) you should try an illegal drug or two even if our tyrannous nanny state puts you in prison for it.”